-Total 2,254 292 (c) Details of non-auditing work performed by the certified public accountant auditor of The non-auditing work for which Mitsui pays a fee to Deloitte Touche Tohmatsu LL related services and so on.
+Total 2,254 292 k performed by the certified public which Mitsui pays a fee to Deloitte e accountant auditor of Mitsui Touche Tohmatsu LLC includes tax-

 (d) Policy for determining audit fees

 In determining audit fees, factors such as the auditing plan and the status of execution of duties by the auditor in the previous fiscal year are taken into account.
 In order to maintain and improve audit quality and efficient execution of audit, we check the audit process and divide roles between the auditor and the executive department as well as organizing the issues of the individual projects, which promotes transparency of the auditing hours and optimizes the amount of audit fees.